 The Greatness of Shiva Purana

-The Shiva Purana contains chapters with Shiva-centered cosmology, mythology, relationship between gods, ethics, Yoga, Tirtha (pilgrimage) sites, bhakti, rivers and geography, and other topics.
-First Samhita (Books) Talks about greatness, Importance, Rules also with Injunctions and prohibitions of listening Shiva Purana.
+The Shiva Purana contains chapters with Shiva-centered cosmology, mythology, the relationship between gods, ethics, Yoga, Tirtha (pilgrimage) sites, bhakti, rivers and geography, and other topics.
+First Samhita (Books) Talks about greatness, Importance, Rules also with Injunctions and prohibitions of listening to Shiva Purana.

 Oh Suta of great intellect, Oh my lord, the knower of all Philosophical principles, please narrate to me the essence of the Puranas in detail.

-- How do good conduct, good devotion and power of discrimination flourish ?
+- How do good conduct, good devotion, and power of discrimination flourish?
 How are base feelings dispelled by good men?

-- In this terrible Kali age all living beings have almost become demoniac in character.
+- In this terrible Kali age, all living beings have almost become demoniac in character.
 What is the effective mode of remedying the same?